bleds22e/settlers_of_antarctica/modules/module_1/lessons/module_1_2-3.md

 ### Check-in (5 minutes)

+-   Can everyone access RStudio Cloud/the binder instance?
-For those using their own computers?
-Successful installation?
+-   For those using their own computers, successful installation?
 If there are a few that had problems or didn’t get to it, do it now… ask folks sitting next to you for help.
 For those on classroom machines - open up RStudio and poke around a bit.

 We will also set up the new groups now!
 Rearrange!